Skip to main content

 • If the backing material isn't prewashed.
 This is very common, especially with low price T-shirt quilt makers.

 Have you received your T-shirt quilt back from your quilter with a dry-clean label?
 Is there anything in the quilt top that had to be dry-cleaned?
 If not, you have a problem.
 This could have been avoided if the backing material had been prewashed.
 Your quilter wanted to save some time.
-Good for her, bad for your quilt.
+Good for them, bad for your quilt.

 Andrea Funk